Skip to content

 Does Find My Device work if the laptop is turned off?

-No. Find My Device requires your computer to be powered on and connected to the internet to transmit its location.
-If the device is powered off or disconnected from the network, it will show its last known location from when it was last online.
+No. Find My Device needs your computer to be powered on and connected to the internet to send its location.
+If the device is powered off or disconnected from the network, it will show the last location it recorded when it was last online.

 Is my location data private?

 Yes.
 Your location data is encrypted and sent only to your Microsoft account.
 Microsoft uses this information solely to help you locate your device.
-It is not shared with third parties for advertising or tracking purposes, ensuring your privacy remains protected while using the security feature.
+It is not shared with third parties for advertising or tracking purposes, keeping your privacy protected while using the security feature.

 Was this guide helpful?